mre/mre.github.io.v2/blog/2018-github.md

 humandate:  9th of June 2018
 path:       2018/github
 social_img: 2018_github.jpg
+excerpt:    "So I'm in a bit of a sentimental mood lately.
+Github got acquired by Microsoft.
+While I think the acquisition was well-deserved, I still wish it didn't happen.
+Let me explain."
 ---

 ![Photo of my office with Github's octocat on the wall over my couch](/img/posts/2018/github/octocat.jpg)